 Photo illustration by Becky Harlan/NPR

-It's important to address burnout because it has serious consequences for individuals' mental health — it's a risk factor for depression, substance abuse and even suicide.
-Burnout can also be contagious and often affects entire workplaces.
+Workplace burnout can have serious consequences on your mental health.
+It's a risk factor for depression, substance abuse and even suicide.
+It can also be contagious and often affects entire workplaces.

 We asked some of the top experts on the topic for tips to recognize and address burnout in oneself and in the workplace.
 Here's what they told us.